fahdikrie/sirka-be-test/README.md

    I don't know much about clean architecture beside it is an approach of writing and organizing code by respecting each layer of program.
 6. **Explain what authentication method used on API Call?**
    Method used are `GET` and `POST`. `GET` is generally used for fetching data, meanwhile `POST` is mainly used for creating new data.
+7. **What do you think to consider for secure programming?** https, cors, no disclosure of important and sensitive information on data transaction/session/localstorage (answer is based on the assumption of secure programming is a security matter instead of defensive programming).

 ## Running the Program
 **Using Makefile**